yft22/sec-gate-oidc/libs/pcscd-client/README.md

 ### Commands

 Each scard model has a private physical organization (page, sector, blocs, ...) as well as it own authentication and API capabilities.
 As said before oidc-pcsc was tested with Mifare-Classic, if you need to support a different card model you may have to tweak configuration and code.
-Note that command are store in order and pcsc-client execute then from config order.
+Note that commands are stored in order and pcsc-client execute then from config order.

 ```json
     "cmds": [